Finbuckle/Finbuckle.MultiTenant/docs/Authentication.md

 will not leak the previous login session into the tenant.
 This feature also avoids the need to create separate authentication schemes for each tenant.

-Common authentication options are supported per-tenant by default, but additional authetication options can be configured per-tenant using [per-tenant options](Options) as needed.
+Common authentication options are supported per-tenant as discussed below, but additional authetication options can be configured per-tenant using [per-tenant options](Options) as needed.